apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 @@snip [HttpServerBluePrint.scala](/http-core/src/main/scala/org/apache/pekko/http/impl/engine/server/HttpServerBluePrint.scala) { #default-request-timeout-httpresponse }

-A default request timeout is applied globally to all routes and can be configured using the `akka.http.server.request-timeout` setting (which defaults to 20 seconds).
+A default request timeout is applied globally to all routes and can be configured using the `pekko.http.server.request-timeout` setting (which defaults to 20 seconds).

 The request timeout can be configured at run-time for a given route using the any of the @ref[TimeoutDirectives](../routing-dsl/directives/timeout-directives/index.md).

 ### Bind timeout

 The bind timeout is the time period within which the TCP binding process must be completed (using any of the `Http().bind*` methods).
-It can be configured using the `akka.http.server.bind-timeout` setting.
+It can be configured using the `pekko.http.server.bind-timeout` setting.

 ### Linger timeout